-A standardised and common sampling method for monitoring rhodoliths seabeds is not available to date (UNEP/MAP-RAC/SPA, 2008).
-Mediterranean rhodoliths seabeds appear to possess more diverse species assemblages of coralline and peyssonneliacean algae than their Atlantic counterparts, and to be structured by a suite of combinations of rhodolith shapes and coralline compositions: from monospecific branched growth-forms, to multispecific rhodoliths (Basso et al., 2016).
-Therefore, the monitoring protocols available for sampling and monitoring rhodoliths in shallow subtidal waters cannot be applied as such and require calibrating to the Mediterranean specificities.
+66.67.
+A standardized and common sampling method for monitoring rhodoliths\seabeds is not available to date (UNEP/MAP-RAC/SPA, 2008).
+Mediterranean rhodoliths\seabeds appear to possess more diverse species assemblages of coralline and peyssonneliacean algae than their Atlantic counterparts, and to be structured by a suite of combinations of rhodolith shapes and coralline compositions: from monospecific branched growth-forms, to multispecific\rhodoliths (Basso et al., 2016).
+Therefore, the monitoring protocols available for sampling and monitoring rhodoliths\in shallow subtidal waters cannot be applied as such and require calibrating to the Mediterranean specificities.

+67.68.
 A recent proposal for monitoring rhodoliths beds can be found in Basso et al. (2016).
 Monitoring the rhodoliths habitat can be done by underwater diving and direct visual observation, with sampling and following taxa identification in laboratory.
-However, surveys using ROVs, towed cameras, or more usually sampling from vessels using blind grabs, dredges or box corers are often favoured because of the greater homogeneity of these populations (Tab.
+However, surveys using ROVs and towed cameras are often favoured because of the greater homogeneity of this habitat, and when strictly necessary sampling from vessels using blind grabs, dredges or box corers can be also performed (Tab.
 4).
-Monitoring should address all the variables already described for the first descriptive characterisation of the habitat, with the addition of the full quantitative description of the rhodoliths community, through periodical surveys.
+Monitoring should address all the variables already described for the first descriptive characterisation of the habitat, with the addition of the full quantitative description of the rhodoliths community composition, through periodical surveys, including number of typical or indicator species.
 A decrease in rhodoliths beds extent, live/dead rhodoliths ratio, live rhodoliths percentage cover, associated with change in the composition of the macrobenthic community (calcareous algal engineers and associated taxa) may reveal potential negative impacts acting on rhodoliths beds.
-All possible variations in growth form, shape, and internal structure of rhodoliths have been simplified in a scheme with three major categories as focal points along a continuum: compact and nodular pralines, larger and vacuolar boxwork rhodoliths, and unattached branches (Fig. 5).
+All possible variations in growth form, shape, and internal structure of rhodoliths have been simplified in a scheme with three major categories as focal points along a continuum: compact and nodular pralines, larger and vacuolar box work rhodoliths, and unattached branches (Fig. 5).
 Each of the three end-members within rhodoliths morphological variability corresponds to a typical (but not exclusive) group of composing coralline species and associated biota and is possibly correlated with environmental variables, among which substratum instability (mainly due to hydrodynamics) and sedimentation rate are the most obvious.
 Thus, the indication of the percentage cover by the three live rhodoliths categories at the surface of each rhodoliths beds is a proxy of rhodoliths habitat structural and ecological complexity.
 The high species diversity hosted by rhodoliths beds requires time-consuming and expensive laboratory analysis for species identification.
-Videos and photos provide no information on rhodoliths composition owing to the absence of conspicuous, easy-to-detect species.
+Videos and photos provide little information on rhodoliths community composition owing to the absence of conspicuous, easy-to-detect species.
 Moreover, since most coralline species belong to a few genera only, the use of taxonomic ranks higher than species is not useful.